kizmt/openbook-mm/README.md

 # OpenBook Market Maker
-An HFT market making client for the [OpenBook DEX](https://github.com/openbook-dex/program) on Solana.
+An [HFT](https://cointelegraph.com/news/how-does-high-frequency-trading-work-on-decentralized-exchanges) market making client for the [OpenBook DEX](https://github.com/openbook-dex/program) on Solana.

-This initial guide will focus on configuring the client to market make the [SOL/USDC](https://solscan.io/account/8BnEgHoWFysVcuFFX7QztDmzuH8r5ZFvyP3sYwn1XTh6) pair.
+This guide will focus on initial configuration and setting up the client to trade the [SOL/USDC](https://solscan.io/account/8BnEgHoWFysVcuFFX7QztDmzuH8r5ZFvyP3sYwn1XTh6) pair.

-After completeing the guide feel free to explore, customize, and improve upon the client however you see fit.

 ## Initial Requirements
 Please ensure you have installed Java, Docker Desktop, Solana CLI, and your preferred IDE.